memgraph/docs/memgraph_versioned_docs/version-2.1.1/installation/windows/windows-installation-troubleshooting.md

 * [SciPy](https://www.scipy.org/)
 * [NetworkX](https://networkx.org/)

-For more information on how to install Python libraries in WSL, follow [this guide](https://docs.microsoft.com/en-us/windows/python/web-frameworks#install-python-pip-and-venv).
+For more information on how to install Python libraries in WSL, follow the [Python installation guide](https://docs.microsoft.com/en-us/windows/python/web-frameworks#install-python-pip-and-venv).
 If you are not interested in working with query modules that depend on these libraries, you can ignore the warnings.